nelson-n/cs-math-nn/README.md

 #### :bangbang: to-do
 * Learn the low-level data structures behind the base data types in Python such as: list, array, tuple, et cetera.
 Build versions of these data types in C++ and then port to Python with a package like `pybind11`.
 * Add a lesson on optimal algorithms.
+* Add a lesson on the properties of different number systems: hexadecimal system, 32-bit numbers, 128-bit numbers, how with a 32-bit number system you can generate the numbers 0-65535, etc.

 ## Computer Languages